pmj/virtio-net-osx/readme.md

 Some virtualisation environments, namely Linux KVM/Qemu and VirtualBox support high-performance paravirtualised devices that follow the "Virtio" specification.
 This is a driver for using the virtio ethernet device from OS X guests.
+In VirtualBox, this device is known as the "Paravirtualised Network (virtio-net)".

 ## News

+**22 December 2013:** I have updated the driver to version 0.9.4 (Beta 3) with some bug fixes and stability improvements.
+In particular, it is now possible to safely unload the driver at runtime, using `kextunload /System/Library/Extensions/virtio-net.kext`.
+This is useful for upgrading to newer versions without rebooting.

 Version 0.9.2 was released over one and a half years ago, and I haven't made any updates since, as it has worked fine.